Save The Marist

 The Renovation Process:

 Renovations on the Marist began in May of 2017.
-Since construction began, the stucco used is all new and the beautiful beams featured in the project are solid wood, unlike glulam timer used today, which is comprised of a number of layers of dimensioned lumber bonded with structural adhesives.
+Since construction began, the stucco used is all new and the beautiful beams featured are original, making them over 100 years old.
+They are solid wood and made of Dutch Elm, unlike glulam timer used today, which is comprised of a number of layers of dimensioned lumber bonded with structural adhesives.
 FSL took the preservation of this unique building very seriously and the renovated building honors its rich history now and for years to come.

 Save The Marist Project Needs Your Help!